-- The senior management views the prevention of corrupt practices as its own responsibility. - 2 CTG is a public signatory of the UNGC's Anti-corruption Call to Action for collective action against corruption. - Our Compliance and Ethics Sustainability Programme addresses corruption inside the business, corruption in the supply chain, and corruption in the market environment. - There are regular internal employee trainings on bribery, collusion, fraud, extortion, coercion, undue influence, and other corrupt practices.
-Zero Tolerance approach to corruption was one of the key subjects during our annual Field Engagement Week. - 5 In 2017 CTG ran a comprehensive investigation against KPI 49, led by the executive leadership team, which included an internal financial audit.
-KPI 49 investigation was an internal check to identify any corrupt practices across field offices from Somalia to Sierra Leone ensuring mitigation and prevention measures and to educate stakeholders on CTG's anti-corruption declaration and policy.

-- Anti-corruption risk assessments are conducted when entering new countries in order to identify corruption risks and estimate their impact on business conditions and modus operandi. - 7 ISO 9001 accreditation and certification was achieved this year.
+POLICY - A.CTG has a clearly defined anti-corruption policy in its Code of Conduct.
+The articulate a zero-tolerance approach - B. CTG upholds the UN Convention against Corruption and views corruption as a threat to sustainable development and ethical business practices.
+C. CTG has a clear and definitive Whistleblowing Policy.
+CTG is committed to maintaining a safe reporting environment and workplace free of fear, harassment and other negative consequences.
+CTG expects its Stakeholders to be proactive; all Stakeholders are expected to report good faith concerns to the ethics committee about actual or suspected violations of the Code of Conduct.
+CTG does not any victim or whistleblower.
+Retaliation is subject to disciplinary action, up to and including dismissal and if necessary investigates all allegations of retaliation IMPLEMENTATIONS AND MEASURABLE OUTCOMES The senior management views the prevention of corrupt practices as its own responsibility.
+CTG is a public signatory of the UNGC's Anti-corruption Call to Action for collective action against corruption.
+Our Compliance and Ethics Sustainability Programme addresses corruption inside the business, corruption in the supply chain, and corruption in the market environment.
+There are regular internal employee trainings on bribery, collusion, fraud, extortion, coercion, undue influence, and other corrupt practices.
+Zero Tolerance approach to corruption was one of the key subjects during our annual Field Engagement Week.
+5 In 2017 CTG ran a comprehensive investigation against KPI 49, led by the executive leadership team, which included an internal financial audit.
+KPI 49 investigation was an internal check to identify any corrupt practices across field offices from Somalia to Sierra Leone - ensuring mitigation and prevention measures and to educate stakeholders on CTG's anti-corruption declaration and policy.
+Anti-corruption risk assessments are conducted • when entering new countries in order to identify corruption risks and estimate their impact on business conditions and modus operandi.
+ISO 9001 accreditation and certification was achieved this year.
 It's a significant achievement and an additional guarantee of standardized processes thereby eradicating corruption in order to remain compliant to the ISO accreditation.
+2018 TARGETS Report any corrupt practices detected within business partners, clients, and suppliers.
+Invite business partners to implement. anti-corruption commitments.
+Sign the Pearl Initiative Business Pledge as a commitment towards advancing corporate governance and sustainability.
+Arrange for certain employees to complete the UNODC-UN Global Compact "The Fight against Corruption" certificate course.

-An annual Corporate Sustainability Report is published in an effort to maintain transparency among stakeholders by publicly reporting on its policies and activities.
+• An annual Corporate Sustainability Report is published in • an effort to maintain transparency among stakeholders by publicly reporting on its policies and activities.